-If the Superintendent believes that the staff member is unable to perform his or her job duties with or without a reasonable accomodation, the ESC shall order the staff member to submit to an appropriate examination by a designated physician.
-The ESC reserves the right to direct the staff member to provide confirmation of his or her ability to perform job duties from the staff member's qualified personal health care provider at the staff member to submit to an independent examination by a qualified health care provider at the ESC's own expense.
+If the Superintendent believes that the staff member is unable to perform his or her job duties with or without a reasonable accommodation, the ESC shall order the staff member to submit to an appropriate examination by a designated physician.
+The ESC reserves the right to direct the staff member to provide confirmation of his or her ability to perform job duties from the staff member's qualified personal health care provider at the staff member's cost, or require the staff member to submit to an independent examination by a qualified health care provider at the ESC's own expense.